 Some of my favorite Prep step products that work well for sensitive skin are:

-While the first 3 listed are hydrating, restorative options – the last both balances pH and exfoliates.
-I find my sensitive skin likes it best just at night and the Milk Skin in the morning.
-I am a bit obsessed with prep step, seeing my skin responds really well to it, I also use a spray before hand both AM and PM.
+While the first 2 listed are hydrating, restorative anti-inflammatory options – the last both balances pH and exfoliates.
+I find my sensitive skin likes it best just at night and I use the Milk Skin in the morning.
+I am a bit obsessed with prep step, seeing my skin responds really well to it, I also use a spray before hand and under my arms (which are also prone to irritation) both AM and PM.

 Oils are your secret weapon, even for oily skin